Confounder-robust causal discovery and inference in Perturb-seq using proxy and instrumental variables: Identification of Causal Essential Gene Networks from K562 Cells with Perturb-seq Experiments

-Finally, as an additional exploration, we focused on 20 in-hub and 20 out-hub genes, defined as those with the largest in-degree and out-degree, respectively (\textbf{Fig.}~\ref{fig:k562_inter}c).
-Separate GO analyses for each group revealed distinct functionalities: In-hubs were enriched for cytoplasmic translation and cellular amide metabolic process, whereas Out-hubs were enriched for ribosome biogenesis and RNA processing.
-This division reflects established biology because translation-related genes are highly dosage-sensitive and therefore tightly regulated \citep{torres2007effects}, while ribosome biogenesis and RNA-processing genes function as upstream controllers of growth and transcriptional output \citep{lempiainen2009growth}.
+For a functional characterization of the genes with high connectivity, we focused on 10 in-hub and 10 out-hub genes, defined as those with the largest in- and out-degree, respectively (\textbf{Fig.}~\ref{supp-fig:in_out}).
+GO analysis for each group revealed distinct functionalities: In-hubs were enriched for cytoplasmic translation and cellular amide metabolic process, whereas Out-hubs were enriched for ribosome biogenesis and RNA processing.
+This division reflects established biology because translation-related genes are highly dosage-sensitive and tightly regulated \citep{torres2007effects}, while ribosome biogenesis and RNA-processing genes function as upstream controllers of growth and transcriptional output \citep{lempiainen2009growth}.
+In comparison, INSPRE in-hub genes showed enrichment in ribosome biogenesis and RNA processing (\textbf{Fig.}~\ref{supp-fig:enrich_comparison}c) and the out-hub genes from Naive GLM showed high enrichment in cytoplasmic translation (\textbf{Fig.}~\ref{supp-fig:enrich_comparison}f), misaligning with what is supported by the literature.

+Lastly, we evaluated the validity of gene regulatory relationship learned from \methodname{}.
+We specifically focused on the transcription factors PHB, PHB2 and SFPQ, which had non-zero degree in the graph (\textbf{Fig.}~\ref{fig:k562_function}c).

+First, it turned out that RPS27 and SFPQ, co-regulated by PHB and PHB2, show enriched Chip-seq signals of PHB and PHB2 on their promoter regions (\textbf{Fig.}~\ref{fig:k562_function}d).
+Similarly, each child gene of the TF genes shows enriched TF Chip-seq signal on its promoter (\textbf{Fig.}~\ref{supp-fig:all_tf}).
+Within the sub-network involving the TFs, the paths linking PHB to EIF family genes, such as EIF4E and EIF4G1, are corroborated by recent evidence demonstrating a direct physical interaction between prohibitins and the eIF4F translation initiation complex \citep{largeot2023inhibition}.
+The regulation of DNAJC19 by PHB2 is supported by proteomic analyses identifying DNAJC19 as a direct binding partner within the mitochondrial PHB2 interactome \citep{richter2014dnajc19}.
+Furthermore, the influence of PHB2 on ribosomal genes (RPS27, RPL24) aligns with previous finding that these proteins co-assemble into broader macromolecular complexes \citep{mugabo2018elucidation}.
+These results add biological fidelity of key regulatory features within the causal gene network.